MPL Medial Patella Luxation

 Medial Patella Luxation in Bulldogs and French Bulldogs PREVENTIVE & CARE

-Keeping your bulldog and French bulldog puppy lean and trim will help prevent these problems from getting worse.
+Keeping your bulldog and French bulldog puppies lean and trim will help prevent these problems from getting worse.

 Encourage walking to maintain a lean body, muscle support, good circulation, and blood supply.